/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 3,300 km

-Thousands of pilgrims have walked and ridden this long path to Rome over the centuries.
-It is one of the richest and most attractive routes, where a sense of history accompanies you from beginning to end.
-At one time, once you reach Brindisi, the journey continues to the Holy Land.
-The highlights?
-It starts symbolically from Canterbury Cathedral, and leaving behind the white cliffs of Dover you will arrive in the beating heart of the European Union, then in the Alsace of wines, in Switzerland, among the beautiful hills of Tuscany, and arrival in the Eternal City.
-Along stretches of the Via Appia Antica you reach the final destination, Brindisi, on the coast of Puglia.
+Over the centuries, thousands of pilgrims have walked or ridden along this long path to Rome.
+It is one of the most beautiful and historically significant routes, offering a sense of history from beginning to end.
+In the past, once you reached Brindisi, the journey would continue to the Holy Land.
+What are the highlights?
+The journey begins symbolically at Canterbury Cathedral.
+Leaving the white cliffs of Dover behind, you will arrive at the beating heart of the European Union.
+Then it’s on to the wine region of Alsace, Switzerland and the beautiful hills of Tuscany, before arriving in the Eternal City.
+You will reach the final destination of Brindisi, on the coast of Puglia, along stretches of the Via Appia Antica.

 Eurovelo 6 From the Atlantic to the Black Sea